-There are many options available, and choosing between them can be tough.
+There are many accounting software solutions available, and choosing between them can be tough.
 But worry not; we are here to help by simplifying the process for you.

-When choosing the best accounting software for a small business in 2018, there are so many things that need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.
+When choosing the best accounting software for a small business, so many things need to be considered, such as security, compatibility and integrations, ease of use, and – of course – features.

 First: A Small Piece of Advice

-If you’re a small business, it makes more sense to go for a cloud-based software SaaS model.
-SaaS accounting will allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.
+It makes more sense to go for a cloud-based software SaaS model if you’re a small business.
+SaaS accounting will allow more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.

 SaaS solutions are getting more features, and those features are getting more robust, sophisticated, and helpful.